IDS-UK/genderhub/wp-content/plugins/webengage/readme.txt

 For any other question(s), please email us on support {at} webengage dot com or [contact us](http://webengage.com/contact).
 We assure you of a quick revert.

 == Changelog ==
+= 2.0.4 =
+* Updated to latest (v6) Web SDK integration code.

+= 2.0.3 =
+* Updated with latest v5 of webengage integration code.
+* New screenshots and more languages support
+* Gallery link added

 = 2.0.2 =
 * Reduced dependency on iframes
 * New logo and notification text in the options page